 Reach for the salt!
 Odors in containers often come from food particles hiding in scratches in the plastic.
 Scrubbing the container with salt can help remove the trapped particles and, thus, remove the odor.

 Is your container still stinky?
 Try newspaper!
 Crinkle up a piece of newspaper and sprinkle it with water (until it is just barely moist, not soaked).
-Place the newspaper in the tupperware, seal the container, and leave it for a few days.
+Place the newspaper in the container, seal the container, and leave it for a few days.
 The charcoal in the newspaper should absorb the odor.
 If Santa brought you charcoal for Christmas, a piece of charcoal will also work instead of newspaper. 🙂

 Looking for another option?
 Try baking soda!
 This wonderful household product has so many uses and odor removal is a another one!
 Add 2-4 teaspoons of baking soda to the container, fill it will hot water, seal, and leave it for 3-5 hours.
-Come back, rinse, and your tupperware should be odor free!
+Come back, rinse, and your container should be odor free!

 If you don’t have a lemon or lemon juice in the house, reach for the white vinegar.
 1 part vinegar to 5 parts warm water should do the trick.

 If this doesn’t remove 100% of the stain, add a little salt to the solution and scrub again.
 The salt with act as a scorer without scratching the container.